 Fujifilm Film Simulations

-Although certain RAW files from certain Fuji cameras have been supported in Capture One for years, the inclusion of support for the medium format GFX series in version 11.3 has spurred the inclusion of Fujifilm Simulations in version 12.
+Although RAW files from certain Fuji cameras have been supported in Capture One for years, the inclusion of support for the medium format GFX series in version 11.3 has spurred the inclusion of Fujifilm Simulations in version 12.
 Found on the Fuji X-series as well as the GFX-series, these are sets of in-camera parameters that are used when processing files to produce out-of-camera JPEGs.
 In Capture One they’re replicated as tonal response curves, available from the Base Characteristics tool (see above screenshot).

-In addition to the FujiFilm Simulations, Phase One has added their own interpretation of this with their IQ4 digital backs as Built-in Styles; the IQ4 backs are the first from Phase One to offer in-camera parameters for processing out-of-camera JPEGs.
-As they’re Styles, you can apply them retrospectively of course, stack (combine) them, fine-tune the adjustments and even create new ones from them.
+In addition to the FujiFilm Simulations, Phase One has added their interpretation of this with their IQ4 digital backs as Built-in Styles; the IQ4 backs are the first from Phase One to offer in-camera parameters for processing out-of-camera JPEGs.
+As they’re Styles, you can apply them retrospectively, of course, stack (combine) them, fine-tune the adjustments and even create new ones from them.
 Only six are offered at the time of writing, but this is expected to expand.
-They’re available in the Styles and Presets tool, and from the Adjustments menu.
+They’re available in the Styles and Presets tool and from the Adjustments menu.

 New camera support

 Capture One Pro version 12 offers several welcome features, with the luminosity and radial masking headlining those.
 If layers are an important feature in your workflow (and they likely are, even if used sparingly) then these two new tools are reason enough to consider the upgrade in my opinion.
-Phase One say that they’ve improved stability and overall speed of operation, and it does feel very responsive over 11.3.
+Phase One says that they’ve improved stability and overall speed of operation, and it does feel very responsive over 11.3.

-When comparing with rivals I like Capture One Pro because of Sessions – I rarely use Catalogs (which is the only image management option available in Lightroom) other then to archive, so the improvements are very welcome.
+When comparing with rivals I like Capture One Pro because of Sessions – I rarely use Catalogs (which is the only image management option available in Lightroom) other than to archive, so the improvements are very welcome.
 If you’re new to Capture One Pro then I implore you to try it.
 It is the fastest and most rounded version to date.